Gymnastics: Horizontal bar

-As with women, male gymnasts are also judged on all of their events including their execution, degree of difficulty, and overall presentation skills.

 Rhythmic gymnastics

 According to FIG rules, only women compete in rhythmic gymnastics.
-This is a sport that combines elements of ballet, gymnastics, dance, and apparatus manipulation.
-The sport involves the performance of five separate routines with the use of five apparatus; ball, ribbon, hoop, clubs, rope—on a floor area, with a much greater emphasis on the aesthetic rather than the acrobatic.
-There are also group routines consisting of 5 gymnasts and 5 apparatuses of their choice.
-Rhythmic routines are scored out of a possible 30 points; the score for artistry (choreography and music) is averaged with the score for the difficulty of the moves and then added to the score for execution.
+This is a sport that combines elements of ballet, gymnastics, dance, and apparatus manipulation, with a much greater emphasis on the aesthetic rather than the acrobatic.
+Gymnasts compete either as individuals or in groups.
+Individuals perform four separate routines, each using one of the four apparatuses—ball, ribbon, hoop, clubs, and formerly, rope—on a floor area.
+Groups consist of five gymnasts who perform two routines together, one with five of the same apparatus and one with three of one apparatus and two of another; the FIG defines which apparatuses groups use each year.

+Routines are given three sub-scores: difficulty, execution, and artistry.
+Difficulty is open-ended and based on the value given to the elements performed in the routine, and execution and artistry start at ten points and are lowered for specific mistakes made by the gymnasts.
+The three sub-scores are added together for the final score for each routine.

-International competitions are split between Juniors, under sixteen by their year of birth; and Seniors, for women sixteen and over again by their year of birth.
+International competitions are split between Juniors, under sixteen by their year of birth, and Seniors, for women sixteen and over.
 Gymnasts in Russia and Europe typically start training at a very young age and those at their peak are typically in their late teens (15–19) or early twenties.
-The largest events in the sport are the Olympic Games, World Championships, European Championships, World Cup and Grand-Prix Series.
-The first World Championships were held in 1963 with its first appearance at the Olympics in 1984.
+The largest events in the sport are the Olympic Games, World Championships, European Championships, World Cup and Grand Prix series.
+The first World Championships were held in 1963, and rhythmic gymnastics made its first appearance at the Olympics in 1984.